-If you’re travelling around Asia, or even Europe, you may sometimes sleep on night trains and buses.
+If you’re travelling around Asia or even Europe, you may sometimes sleep on night trains and buses.
 If this is something you’ll be doing on your trip, then always ensure you keep valuables such as passport, wallet, camera, laptop etc on you, and even secure on your seat so no one can get into it.

 Especially important when travelling on your own is to budget, as things tend to be more expensive.
-Such as when travelling with friends you can share a room, split the cost of taxis etc, but when on your own you have to pay everything yourself.
+Such as when travelling with friends you can share a room, split the cost of taxis etc, but when on your own you have to pay for everything yourself.

-So to budget you should keep track of how much money you have and how long it will last.
+So to budget, you should keep track of how much money you have and how long it will last.
 You should also try and save money whenever you can, such as cooking your own food, not always eating at restaurants, and avoiding other big expenses.
 Should you still run out of money then you need to ensure there is another way to get some, such as having backup money with your friends and family that they can transfer you.
 Or even a backup credit card.